Course - Project planning master thesis - IDS4005

 Obligatory activities

-Students must submit a mature draft of the project description to their supervisor for feedback within given timeline, so that changes can be made before final submission.
+- Students must submit a mature draft of the project description to their supervisor for feedback within given timeline so that necessary changes can be made before final submission.

 Compulsory assignments